yakavetsiv/ac-bo-hackathon.github.io/projects.md

 - Aleksandrs Slivkins (2019), "Introduction to Multi-Armed Bandits", Foundations and Trends in Machine Learning: Vol. 12: No. 1-2, pp 1-286. http://dx.doi.org/10.1561/2200000068
 - Dimmery, D., Bakshy, E., & Sekhon, J. (2019).
 Shrinkage Estimators in Online Experiments. arXiv. https://doi.org/10.48550/ARXIV.1904.12918
 ```

+If the submission instructions from above are daunting, you are welcome to submit your project proposal by email to [mailto:sterling.baird@utoronto.ca](sterling.baird@utoronto.ca).
+Please include "AC BO Hackathon Project Proposal" in the subject line.
+We will create the project file and corresponding pull request for you.

 [faq]: {{ site.baseurl }}{% link faq.md %}